Clone Brush Engine¶

 The clone tool can now clone from the projection and it’s possible to change the clone source layer.
-Press Ctrl + Alt + to select a new clone source on the current layer.
-Ctrl + to select a new clone source point on the layer that was active when you selected the clone op.
+Press the Ctrl + shortcut to select a new clone source on the current layer.

 This turns the clone brush into a healing brush: often used for removing blemishes in photo retouching, and maybe blemishes in painting.

 Only works when there’s a perspective grid visible.

 - Source Point move